Life Coaching Images: Where to Find Them + Editing Tips (2026)

 • Blog post covers: Include eye-catching featured images related to each blog post to grab attention and improve shareability.

-If you set up your website with Paperbell, adding images will only take a few clicks.
-You don’t need to deal with adjusting themes and repositioning visuals; you can simply fill in the blanks on a ready-made, coach-friendly website.
+If you set up your website with Paperbell, adding images takes just a few clicks.
+You don’t need to deal with adjusting themes and repositioning visuals, you simply fill in the blanks on a ready-made, coach-friendly website.

 Social Media Images